Lawn Contact Tree Top to get a quote for lawn maintenance.…

 Euonymus scale is one of the most damaging scales in our area.
-It can cause defoliation and even death of many varieties of Euonymus.
+It can cause defoliation and even the death of many Euonymus.
 These scales can also affect a groundcover called Pachysandra.
-Euonymus scales are a small (1/8th inch) insects with sucking mouthparts that drain sap from plants, yellowing the front of the leaf.
+Euonymus scales are small (1/8th inch) insects with sucking mouthparts that drain sap from plants, yellowing the front of the leaf.
 The entire back of a leaf can turn white from the male scales during a heavy infestation.
 If the scales are sparse, you probably don’t have to treat them unless they’ve been a perennial problem.
 Natural enemies will control small populations.
-Variegated varieties of euonymus are often more susceptible.
+Variegated varieties of Euonymus are often more susceptible.

-*Allways read and follow label instructions.
+*Always read and follow label instructions.